msimpsonnz/msimpsonnz.github.io/_posts/2018-08-03-ML-Marathon.md

 ---
 layout: post
 title: Machine Learning Marathon
+summary: A quick "run" through on Azure ML Workbench and using it to predict my running ability.
+This post shows how I took data from my fitness tracker and wrangled it using ML Workbench and build a prediction algorithm using Python and Scikit Learn.
 ---

 A quick "run" through on Azure ML Workbench and using it to predict my running ability.
+This post shows how I took data from my fitness tracker and wrangled it using ML Workbench and build a prediction algorithm using Python and Scikit Learn.

 ## Running for Starship